It's a Bikini World: Production

-It's a Bikini World was partly financed by Roger Corman, who hired his protégé Stephanie Rothman to direct and Rothman's husband Charles S. Swartz to produce, and Rothman and Swartz co-wrote the script.
+It's a Bikini World was partly financed by Roger Corman, who disliked musicals on the whole but invested in some beach movies such as this and Beach Ball.
+He hired his protégé Stephanie Rothman to direct and Rothman's husband Charles S. Swartz to produce, and Rothman and Swartz co-wrote the script.
+Rothman said “This was one of the last beach pictures made, possibly the last.
+I doubt that anyone ever chose to make a beach picture because they were attracted to the genre.
+I certainly didn’t.
+It was simply my first chance to make a feature film.”"

 Rothman later stated her rationale for the script:

 Girls in beach pictures were usually very passive.
 The idea that she would assume her athletic prowess could be as good as his was very alien.
 We wanted a story in which the two characters each had a very strong sense of self-esteem: the boy not wanting to admit that the girl could be as worthy as he, the girl not willing to let him believe that he was better than her.

 The movie was originally entitled The Girl in Daddy's Bikini.
 In October, 1965 Kirk signed on to do the film, which then was to be released by Paramount.
+He had just finished Ghost in the Invisible Bikini with Deborah Walley who was also hired.